 Mr David Whittingham

-David is one of the newest members of Aspire's Board of Trustees, joining in January 2016.
+David joined the Aspire board in January 2016.
 David is the Chief Executive of the Oxford Brookes Students' Union and also brings experience from across the luxury hospitality, higher education and not for profit sectors.

 Mr Tom Birch Reynardson